somso2e/smuthi/README.rst

 Author: Amos Egel (amos.egel@gmail.com).

-The following persons have contributed to the project: Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres), Lorenzo Pattelli (logo), Konstantin Ladutenko (MPI support, numerous additions and improvements for a smooth user experience, correction of bugs), Giacomo Mazzamuto (several additions for a smooth user and developer experience), Krzysztof Czajkowski (F2Py wrapper for NFM-DS, simulations of particles with geometry read from FEM/STL file).
+The following persons have contributed to the project: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Lorenzo Pattelli.

-We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Ilia Rasskazov as well as Fabio Mangini for bug reports and useful comments and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.
+We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Alexey Kuznetsov, Giacomo Mazzamuto, Ilia Rasskazov as well as Fabio Mangini for bug reports, useful comments and smaller code additions and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.